chrisakakay/ina/README.md

 .check() accepts 2 parameters:
 * The first parameter is the package name
-* The second parameter is the download count for the last month
+* The second parameter is boolean, if it's tro the download count for the last month will be included

 ## Example responses